 We think about the consequences of our actions.
 Consequences that affect our teammates, users, clients, and suppliers.

-We're not afraid to say no. Being fair to the others is a value that we never compromise.
-We're a tech company putting people first.
+We're not afraid to say no. Being fair to others is a value that we never compromise.
+We're a people-first tech company.
 It may sound naive, but not only do we think that's possible, we believe it's the best way to be economically successful.

 2. Competent creativity